stewart-hamblen/DotTest/README.md

 # DotTest
-A dotnet core testing framework
+## A dotnet core 5 library framework
+This is a dotnet testing ground for my 2021 school projects.